 Posted on September 07th, 2020

-Before the 1980s, asbestos was extensively used in the construction of buildings and those who worked as painters were exposed to asbestos dust and other asbestos-containing products including paints.
+Before the 1980s, asbestos was extensively used in the construction of buildings, and those who worked as painters were exposed to asbestos dust and other asbestos-containing products including paints.
 Even to this day, painters working at older builders are at risk of being exposed to the carcinogenic asbestos.

 During the 20th century, asbestos was added to paints as a filler, especially in the paints used on bridges and shipyards.
 These paints contained as much as 20% asbestos by weight.
-The use of such paints reduced after 1950 but the use of textured paints and coatings that contained 5% chrysotile asbestos were quite extensive in home decoration until the late 1980s.
+The use of such paints was reduced after 1950 but the use of textured paints and coatings that contained 5% chrysotile asbestos were quite extensive in home decoration until the late 1980s.
 According to a study, the concentration of airborne asbestos fibers was five times higher than the recommended exposure limit during painting activities.
 The levels were even higher when the painters used power tools or performed mixing of drywall cement.
 Therefore, professional painters who were working on bridges, shipyards, homes, and offices were inadvertently exposed to dangerous asbestos fibers.

 The major part of a painter's job involved the preparation of the walls for painting.
 Painters were responsible for painting at construction sites, shipyards, offices, and homes.
 Often, painters would clean, prime, fill, sand, and caulk the surfaces such as wallboard, tapes, and joint compound that contained asbestos.
 These activities disturbed the asbestos-containing materials and created asbestos dust that was inhaled by painters.
 In the absence of safety gear, painters would take large amounts of asbestos fibers into their lungs.
 Painters had to work closely with the following products that contained various levels of asbestos: